enthought/enstaller/doc/source/dev_guide.rst

         for package in legacy_index_parser(fetcher, (index_url, store_location)):
             repository.add_package(package)

-Note: the package metadata returned by repositories are not always consistent.
+.. note:: the package metadata returned by repositories are not always consistent.
    For example, if you create a repository with _from_prefixes, the repository will contain instances of InstalledPackageMetadata, not RepositoryPackageMetadata.

 Querying repositories
 ---------------------